-3.1.1 This indicator keeps track of the range and variety of retail goods and services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period.

-3.1.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers.

-3.1.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
-It can also be used (in conjunction with other indicators) to monitor the balance and relationship between the area's daytime and night time/evening economies.

-3.1.4 The retail and commercial offer is broken down into Use Class Orders.

-3.1.5 On I September 2020 the Use Classes Order of 1987 was amended.
-Please refer to appendix 2.

-3.1.6 It should be noted that the number of units recorded sometimes differ between each year.
+- 3.1.1 This indicator keeps track of the range and variety of retail goods and services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period. - 3.1.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers. - 3.1.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
+It can also be used (in conjunction with other indicators) to monitor the balance and relationship between the area's daytime and night time/evening economies. - 3.1.4 The retail and commercial offer is broken down into Use Class Orders. - 3.1.5 On I September 2020 the Use Classes Order of 1987 was amended.
+Please refer to appendix 2. - 3.1.6 It should be noted that the number of units recorded sometimes differ between each year.
 This may be as a result of the division of shop units, vacancies, or very slight variations on the area assessed.

-Use Class 2020 2021

-E 93 92

-F.I 3 3

-Sui Generis 30 31

-3.1.7 Coleford Use Class Breakdown 2021:
+3.1.7 Coleford Use Class Breakdown 2020 to 2022: